mikelove/preNivolumabOnNivolumab/preNivolumabOnNivolumab.knit.md

 ```
 ##  [1]  8 12  7  3  2 15 14 13  4  1 11 18  6 19  5 16  9 21 17
 ```

+Another way to show that the methods are in agreement on the top genes:

 ```r